Artist Director & PIANO

-Known for captivating interpretations of a wide repertoire, Natalie Zhu is the recipient of the Avery Fisher Career Grant, Musical Fund Society Career Advancement Award, the Andrew Wolf Memorial Chamber Music Award and Astral Artists Award.
-The Philadelphia Inquirer heralded Zhu’s performance in recital as a display of “emotional and pianistic pyrotechnics”.
+Known for captivating interpretations of a wide repertoire, Natalie Zhu is the recipient of the Avery Fisher Career Grant, Musical Fund Society Career Advancement Award, the Andrew Wolf Memorial Chamber Music Award, and Astral Artists Award.
+The Philadelphia Inquirer heralded Ms. Zhu in recital as a display of “emotional and pianistic pyrotechnics”.
 Selections from her live performances are frequently broadcasted on National Public Radio’s “Performance Today.”

-Ms. Zhu began her piano studies with Xiao-Cheng Liu at the age of 6 in her native China and made her first public appearance at age nine in Beijing.
-At age 11 she immigrated with her family to Los Angeles, and studied with Robert Turner and Li Ming-Qiang.
-By age fifteen was enrolled at the Curtis Institute of Music, where she received the prestigious Rachmaninoff Award and studied with Gary Graffman.
-In 2001, she joined the Curtis faculty as staff pianist.
-She received a Master of Music degree from the Yale School of Music where she studied with the late Claude Frank.
+Natalie Zhu began her piano studies with Xiao-Cheng Liu at the age of six in her native China and made her first public appearance at age nine in Beijing.
+At eleven she emigrated with her family to Los Angeles, and studied with Robert Turner and Li Ming-Qiang.
+By age fifteen was enrolled at the Curtis Institute of Music where she received the prestigious Rachmaninoff Award and studied with Gary Graffman.
+She received both Master of Music degree and Artist Diploma from the Yale School of Music where she studied with the late Claude Frank.
 Ms. Zhu lives in the Philadelphia suburbs with her husband and daughter.